chamidudp/To-Do-List-Application/README.md

 Additional bonus tasks such as authentication, sorting/filtering, and drag-and-drop were not included in the implementation.

-The decision not to include additional bonus tasks such as authentication, sorting/filtering, and drag-and-drop functionalities may have been made for several reasons:

-Scope and Time Constraints: Implementing additional features like authentication, sorting/filtering, and drag-and-drop can significantly increase the complexity and development time of the project.
-Given the time constraints or scope of the task, it may have been more practical to focus on the core functionalities of the To-Do List application first.

 Submission: Please don't hesitate to contact me with any more queries or suggestions for additions or changes to the project!